richellepintucan/Portfolio/planning/development-strategy.md

 # PORTFOLIO

-> A compilation of my academic and professional materials including
+> A compilation of my academic and professional materials including education,
-> education,skills, qualifications,training and experiences.
+> skills, qualifications, training and experiences.

 ---